What Is GDPR?

 - Management of documents and policies that can be applied to almost any process flow

-In order to maintain your strong business relationships with your EU customers without facing fines and penalties, you must ensure that you are fully covered on the GDPR front.
+In order to maintain your strong business relationships with your EU customers without facing fines and penalties, you must ensure that you are fully compliant with GDPR regulations.
 Our I.S.
-Partners, LLC. team has prepared our comprehensive GDPR Readiness Assessment Program to make sure your organization is fully GDPR compliant by the May 25, 2018 deadline.
+Partners, LLC. team has prepared a comprehensive GDPR Readiness Assessment Program to make sure your organization is fully on point.